python/cpython/Doc/library/urllib.request.rst

   you try to fetch a file whose read permissions make it inaccessible; the FTP code will try to read it, fail with a 550 error, and then perform a directory listing for the unreadable file.
-If fine-grained control is needed, consider using the :mod:`ftplib` module, subclassing :class:`FancyURLOpener`, or changing *_urlopener* to meet your needs.
+If fine-grained control is needed, consider using the :mod:`ftplib` module, subclassing :class:`FancyURLopener`, or changing *_urlopener* to meet your needs.